bounomad/FontEndMentorChallenge1/README.md

 -how to use CSS Grid and how to change the grid to a media query in order to be responsive -how to add SVG file as an link & and some of its properties in order to modify its size, colors (HTML or CSS) -how to ensure that the background image always fill the screen whatever the ratio is.
+-How to vertically center content
+-Adapt content position to zoom

 ### Continued development